shre-1/University-App/README.md

 Conclusion
 UniversityAppAssessment2 represents a practical exploration into Android app development, version control with Git, and project management.
 While it began as "PetCareAssessment2," the shift to "University App" aligns it with a broader, more relatable use case for students.
 The process of renaming, syncing with GitHub, and documenting the project has been a valuable learning experience, highlighting the importance of adaptability and clear communication in software development.

 Once the build issue is resolved, this app has the potential to evolve into a robust tool for university life.
 Contributions or feedback are welcome—feel free to fork the repo, submit pull requests, or raise issues on GitHub.
 The journey from a basic concept to a functional app underscores the iterative nature of coding and the power of open-source collaboration.

+ABOUT THE PROJECT (QUICK OVERVIEW)

+📱 Features

+- 🔐 User Authentication (Login/Signup)
+- 📋 Dashboard with user-specific data
+- 🗓️ View class schedules and announcements
+- 📊 Manage courses and attendance
+- 🌐 API Integration for real-time data
+- 🧩 Clean Architecture with Dependency Injection (Hilt)
+- 🧪 Unit testing included
+- 🛠️ MVVM Architecture

+🛡️ Requirements
+Android Studio Giraffe or higher

+Kotlin 1.8+

+Gradle 8.0+

+Minimum SDK 21+

+🤝 Contributing
+Contributions are welcome!
+If you find any issues or want to improve the project, feel free to open a pull request.

+📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.

+🙌 Acknowledgements
+Thanks to open-source libraries and contributors!

+Special mention: VU-NIT3213 API for backend integration.

-For any questions or support, reach out via GitHub issues or directly explore the code at https://github.com/shre-1/PetCareAssessment2.
+For any questions or support, reach out via GitHub issues or directly explore the code at https://github.com/shre-1/University-App

 Happy coding, and here’s to making university life a little easier!